Spanish - Associate in Arts for Transfer

 This program map only provides one possible pathway for degree and/or certificate obtainment and is for reference only.
 Please schedule an appointment with a counselor to develop your individualized Student Education Plan.

 As the world becomes increasingly smaller, knowledge of foreign languages expands in importance.
 Spanish is a very useful language in education, health, social services, business and other fields where contact with the public takes place.
 The focus of the program is on language; however, students also gain historical, economic and cultural insights into the Hispanic world.
+The Associate in Arts for Transfer in Spanish will prepare students to move into the California State University (CSU) system to pursue a baccalaureate degree.

 The pathway below represents an efficient and effective course taking sequence for this program.
 Individual circumstances might require some changes to this pathway.
 It is always recommended that you meet with an academic counselor to develop a personalized educational plan.